ChemQuests: A Curated Chemistry Question-Answer Database Extracted from ChemRxiv papers: Applications and Use Cases

 \subsection{Benchmarking NLP Models in Scientific Question Answering}

-Beyond its role as a training corpus, \textit{ChemRxivQuest} functions as a rigorous benchmark for scientific question answering in the chemistry domain.
+Beyond its role as a training corpus, ChemQuests functions as a rigorous benchmark for scientific question answering in the chemistry domain.
 Its validated and source-grounded QA pairs make it ideal for evaluating NLP models under standardized and reproducible conditions.
-Researchers can assess a variety of model architectures—including encoder–decoder transformers, retrieval-only models, and RAG-based hybrids—by measuring their performance on chemistry-specific tasks.
+Researchers can assess a variety of model architectures, including encoder-decoder transformers, retrieval-only models, and RAG-based hybrids, by measuring their performance on chemistry-specific tasks.

-Standard evaluation procedures include dataset splits into training, validation, and test sets, with metrics such as Exact Match (EM), ROUGE-L, and BLEU providing insight into both lexical and semantic accuracy.
-The domain richness of the dataset further allows for fine-grained evaluation by question type, sub-discipline (e.g., organic, inorganic, materials chemistry), or reasoning complexity.
+Standard evaluation procedures include dataset splits into training, validation, and test sets, with metrics such as exact match (EM), ROUGE-L, and BLEU providing insight into both lexical and semantic accuracy.
+The domain richness of the dataset further allows for fine-grained evaluation by question type, subfield (e.g., organic, inorganic, materials chemistry), or reasoning complexity.
 These capabilities support the systematic analysis of model strengths and weaknesses, informing the development of more robust and chemically literate NLP systems.